 Common Car Seat Mistakes to Avoid

-**Improper harness fit is incredibly common.** The harness straps should be snug enough that you cannot pinch any slack at your child's shoulder.
-If you can pinch fabric, it's too loose.
-The chest clip (the plastic buckle across the chest) should be positioned at armpit level—not on the neck, not on the stomach.
-A loose harness means your child isn't adequately secured in a crash, which defeats the entire purpose of the seat.
-Check the harness tension regularly as your child grows and their clothing changes with seasons.
+**Loose harness straps** are the most frequent issue.
+The straps should be snug enough that you can't pinch any slack at your child's shoulder.
+If you can gather fabric between your fingers, tighten the harness.
+The chest clip should sit at armpit level — not on the throat, not on the stomach.
+A loose harness means your child isn't properly secured in a crash, which defeats the entire purpose of the seat.
+Check harness tension regularly as your baby grows and as clothing layers change with the seasons.

-**Incorrect recline angle for infants is another frequent error.** For newborns and very young babies, the car seat must be reclined at the correct angle to prevent their head from falling forward, which can obstruct their airway and compromise breathing.
-Most infant seats have a level indicator (a bubble level or similar) to help you get this right.
-Take the time to set it correctly during installation.
-For convertible seats, ensuring the correct rear-facing recline is equally vital.
+**Incorrect recline angle for infants** is another common error.
+Newborns need the seat reclined at the right angle to prevent their head from falling forward, which can restrict their airway.
+Most infant seats have a bubble level or angle indicator built into the base — use it, and take the time to get it right during installation.
+For convertible seats used rear-facing, correct recline angle is equally important.

-**Poor installation is perhaps the most common issue overall.** The seat should not move more than one inch in any direction at the belt path—whether you're using LATCH or the seatbelt.
-This applies to both.
-A "rock-solid" installation is what you're aiming for.
-Many parents think their installation is fine when it's actually loose.
-This is exactly why the free inspection programs exist—have a professional check you.
+**Loose overall installation** is perhaps the most widespread mistake of all.
+The seat must not move more than one inch in any direction at the belt path — whether you're using LATCH or the seatbelt.
+Many parents genuinely believe their installation is solid when it isn't.
+This is exactly why free inspection programs exist: have a technician verify it before you drive your newborn home.

 Frequently Asked Questions